 According to the American Academy of Pediatrics (AAP), “Play is essential to development because it contributes to the cognitive, physical, social, and emotional well-being of children and youth.

-It’s been proven that when children have play opportunities, they need less medicine, less anesthesia, are more compliant, and get better faster.
-The benefits of play reach beyond the child to assist medical personnel and influence the hospital’s bottom line.
+It’s been proven that when children have play opportunities that they need less medicine, less anesthesia, are more compliant and get better faster.
+The benefits of play reach beyond the child to assist medical personnel and influence the hospital’s bottom line.”
 Play is powerful and can be tailored towards the child’s individual age, temperament and tastes.

 Kids Health: Play is familiar and reassuring.
 It’s how children make sense of the world around them.
 In hospital, it helps children to learn and develop, and to feel less anxious.
 It helps them to express their feelings and worries, understand what is happening and cope with treatment.
 It provides an opportunity for your child to make choices so that they can have a sense of some control.